 Wood-fuelled heating systems

 Biomass boilers use wood fuel in the form of pellets, chips or logs to power central heating, provide warmth and hot water.
 This system of heating may either consist of a standalone stove which may also be connected to a back boiler to provide hot water or a wood burning boiler connected to a central heating and hot water system.
+They do contribute to particulate air pollution so are not a perfect alternative to gas or electricity.

-Grants for renewable technologies
+Grants and funding for renewable technologies Toggle accordion

-Buy renewable energy
+Buy renewable energy Toggle accordion